netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 feature_row13:
   - image_path: /assets/images/On-Having-Good-Fortune-and-Other-Worthwile-Things.jpg
     alt: "On Having Good Fortune and Other Worthwhile Things"
     excerpt: "**Vines High School**: Apr.
 13-14, 2018 <br><br>*Fake Fortune tellers Edgar and Ethel work at a circus swindling people locals.
 Everything is going swell until a mysterious woman comes into their tent claiming to be a real fortune teller.
 She tells them of 3 events that will come to pass: one of them shall find love and be loved in return while the other shall love in vain, one shall betray their father,and one shall die.
-Each tries to sabotage the other to be the one who lives.*  <br><br>**John Marshall**  and **Adam Koch** Co-Direct this student led productionr"
+Each tries to sabotage the other to be the one who lives.*  <br><br>**John Marshall**  and **Adam Koch** Co-Direct this student led production"
 feature_row14:
   - image_path: /assets/images/Winter-Coffee-House.png
     alt: "The Little Mermaid (in under 5 minutes)"